Kofi Awoonor: Career

+Poetry

+The early poetry of Awoonor borrows from the Ewe oral tradition.
+Awoonor's poetry is widely recognized for drawing on Ewe oral traditions, which he integrated into modern literary forms.In his critical book Guardians of the Sacred Word and Ewe Poetry, he rendered Ewe poetry in translation (1974).
+The Breast of the Earth: A Study of the History, Culture, and Literature of Africa South of the Sahara is another work of literary criticism (1975).

 Death

 On 21 September 2013, Awoonor was among those killed in an attack at the Westgate shopping mall in Nairobi.
 He was in Kenya as a participant in the Storymoja Hay Festival, a four-day celebration of writing, thinking and storytelling, at which he was due to perform on the evening of his death.
 His nephew Nii Parkes, who was attending the same literary festival, has written about meeting him for the first time that day.
 The Ghanaian government confirmed Awoonor's death the next day.
 His son Afetsi Awoonor, who had accompanied him, was also shot, but was later discharged from hospital.

 Awoonor's remains were flown from Nairobi to Accra, Ghana, on 25 September 2013.

 His body was cremated and buried at a particular spot in his hometown at Wheta in the Volta Region.
 Also there was no crying or mourning at his funeral all according to his will before death.